sapphiredev/shapeshift/README.md

 s.function; // () => unknown
 ```

-You can define arguments by passing an array as first argument, as well as the return type as second:
+You can define arguments by passing an array as the first argument, as well as the return type as the second:

 ```typescript
 s.function([s.string]); // (arg0: string) => unknown